Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W41UD5yX9Es.md

 ### Transcript

-> will 1.0 story mode change how we play the game or just add lore on top of what we do now it will i'm not like 100 sure but i i i can say that uh it won't like drastically change how you play the game now like i think more so it would be a thing that you do like on top of what we have you know like it won't drastically change how you play the game really uh i don't think that was our intention like if you don't want to experience the story at all you can just ignore it if you just want to do the factory stuff
+> will 1.0 story mode change how we play the game or just add lore on top of what we do now it will i'm not like 100 sure but i i i can say that, it won't like drastically change how you play the game now like i think more so it would be a thing that you do like on top of what we have you know like it won't drastically change how you play the game really, i don't think that was our intention like if you don't want to experience the story at all you can just ignore it if you just want to do the factory stuff